Dumping Trump – a Doorway not a Destination

 The American Dream for some

-The US has the highest GDP per capita in the world by quite a way.
+The US has one of the highest GDPs per capita in the world.
 The inclination of many Americans, including upper working-class strata, is to protect that wealth in which they share.
 It affects the thinking and aspirations of others who are only touched in passing and others who don’t partake.
 It feeds the militarism, jingoism, racism and nationalism that has significant importance to US capital.

 Interests aligned with American finance capital drive reaction within the US.
 Many realise high incomes, luxury housing, and decadent lifestyles from a cut from US imperialism’s dominance of world capitalism.
 Others hold onto the aspiration.